dansmyers/IntroToCS/Challenge_Projects/1-Homage.md

 The function has four arguments:

 - A **list** of point pairs that define the upper-left and lower-right corners of the rectangle.
-Here, the upper-left point is (50, 50) and the lower-right point is (300, 200)
+Here, the upper-left point is (50, 50) and the lower-right point is (300, 200).
+The placement of the commas is a bit tricky: there is a comma between the coordinates of each point and one in between the points to order them in the list.

 - `fill`, which is fill color.
 This can be a string, like `'red'` or `'blue'`, or a specific red-green-blue color.
 More on that later.